QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

     generatedata(n) = randn(n).^2
     data = generatedata(5)

-Finally, we can broadcast any function, where squaring is only a special case
+Finally, we can broadcast any function:

 .. code-block:: julia